nicolasroy/weather-forecast/README.md

 ##### Non-functional requirements

-- Scale-able: must use caching strategies and other optimizations (eg: on queries) to scale for a real-world app.
+- Scale-able: must use caching strategies and other optimizations (eg: on queries) to scale for a real-world app
-  - Must include 30 minutes cache per zip code for forecast data.
+  - Must include 30 minutes cache per zip code for weather data
 - Must have UI
 - Must have good tests
-- Must have detailed documentation (in code and in this README).
-Complex entities are broken into sub-parts until the concepts are simple to understand.
+- Must have detailed documentation (in code and in this README) Complex entities are broken into sub-parts until the concepts are simple to understand
 - App must be robust and resilient for an enterprise grade production app
   - eg: throttling, network failures, API failures
-- Must be clean, straightforward without being over-complicated.
+- Must be clean, straightforward without being over-complicated

 ## Approach

+I've aimed for simplicity by implementing the requirements without the need of a database nor bacground jobs.
+They arent necessary yet.

-By building an API driven application, we avoid the need of managing state for all the possible locations.
+The app does on-demand API requests, allowing it to easilly scale to any locations.
+It also avoids the need of managing state for all the possible locations.
+It is mostly limitted by the API call budget and server's capacity which can be both adjusted easily.

 As user inputs and address, a geocoder service is used map an address to a zip code.
 Selecting an address redirects to the zip code's page where weather data is fetched and displayed.

 #### Key services